LostArtefacts/TRX/docs/trx/WEAPONS.md

 the black skidoo, and the flare, which is not strictly a weapon but is treated as one.

-Each entry is keyed by the weapon name.
-Its standalone values sit at the top;
-related values, such as its objects, ammunition and aim, are grouped below.
+An entry is keyed by the weapon and holds what the weapon is.
+The numbers it carries on its own sit at the top, and everything the engine treats as a group of its own - the objects it is made of, its ammunition, its aim - is a group here as well.

 ```json5
 "uzis": {